aphiria/docs/framework-comparisons.md

 * An established history and huge community support
 * Lots of functionality baked into the framework, eg eventing
-* Some of its libraries are the back-bone of other very popular libraries and frameworks
+* Some of its libraries are the back-bone of other very popular libraries and frameworks (including some of Aphiria's)
 * Thorough, searchable documentation that separates examples that take advantage of the full framework from examples of how to use a feature as a standalone library

 <h4 id="symfony-general-cons">Cons</h4>

 * Configuration is usually string-based
 * Perceived by some to be difficult to get up and running with
-* The documentation is difficult to navigate through

 <h3 id="laravel-general">Laravel</h3>